Cooper orders more business closures, K-12 school closures extended to May 15

 RALEIGH — N.C.
-Gov. Roy Cooper announced March 23 that he would sign an executive order later in the day closing K-12 schools for in-person instruction until May 15.
+Gov. Roy Cooper announced March 23 that he would sign an executive order extending the closure of K-12 schools for in-person instruction until May 15.

+He also said the order will close gyms, movie theaters, health clubs, hair salons, massage parlors, barbers, nail salons, tattoo parlors, spas, skating rinks, bowling alleys, bingo parlors, gaming establishments and all commercial indoor and outdoor pools, effective 5 p.m. on Wednesday, March 25.

 “We know these cause hardship and heartache, but they’re necessary to save lives,” Cooper said.